OpenSociocracy/documentation-website/README.md

-# Open Sociocracy Documentation site
+# OpenSociocracy Documentation site

-Documentation for the Open Sociocracy website.
+Documentation for the OpenSociocracy website.